telerik/blazor-docs/getting-started/vs-integration/latest-version-retrieval.md

 # Download New Versions

-The Progress&reg; Telerik&reg; UI for Blazor Visual Studio (VS) extensions enable you to keep your projects updated.
+The Progress&reg; Telerik&reg; UI for Blazor Visual Studio (VS) Extensions enable you to keep your projects updated.

 <!--